jizhang/jizhang.github.com/source/_drafts/connect-hbase-with-python-and-thrift.md

 ## Run HBase in Standalone Mode

-In case you don't have a running HBase service to test against, you can follow the quick start guide ([link][4]) to download the binaries and do some minor configuration, and then execute the following commands to start a standalone HBase server as well as the Thrift2 server.
+In case you do not have a running HBase service to test against, you can follow the quick start guide ([link][4]) to download the binaries, do some minor configuration, and then execute the following commands to start a standalone HBase server as well as the Thrift2 server.

 ```bash
 bin/start-hbase.sh